About Explicit Variance Minimization: Training Neural Networks for Medical Imaging With Limited Data Annotations: Variance-Aware Training

+Utilizing the Bias-Variance Trade-off decomposition, we formulated the optimization objective, which focused on minimizing the model's variance error as a minimization of the expectation of the Kullback–Leibler divergence ($D_{KL}$) between likelihood features distributions from the training and validation subsets.
+Further, the neural network $G$ is supposed to be a universal approximation of $Q$, therefore, $G$ should have enough explicit power to express feature representations in $\bar{P}$.
+The full proof of the Theorem 1 is available in the Supplementary material (Section 8.1).

 The proof of Theorem 1 presents several intuitive observations.
-Firstly, we demonstrate that minimizing the KL divergence between training and validation subsets is equivalent to explicit minimisation of the model’s variance error.
-Moreover, the explicit minimization only requires matching learned likelihood distributions without prior knowledge of targets (i.e., CNN feature activation map distributions), which maintains cross-validation integrity.
-Therefore, explicit variance minimization implicitly leads to minimization of the gap between the DNN and the asymptotic approximation of the data’s inherent likelihood.
+Firstly, we demonstrate that minimizing the $D_{KL}$ between distribution of classes from training and validation subsets is equivalent to explicit minimization of the model’s variance error.
+Moreover, according to Bayes' rule, if the data present in training and validation subsets share the same inherent posterior probability distributions (i.e., have matching feature-target relations), the minimization of the model's variance error can be reached by the matching of learned likelihood distributions (feature activation map distributions in the case of CNN networks).
+Therefore, prior knowledge of targets is not required, which maintains the cross-validation integrity.

-Secondly, since the two losses in the optimization objective are controversial, the auxiliary KL divergence loss function characterizes the explicit regularization of $G$, parameterized by mixing coefficient $\lambda$.
-Introducing variance into the cost function increases the degrees of freedom of the optimization objective, leading the model to find an optimal min-max equilibrium of the bias and variance error components in Equation 5.
+Secondly, since the optimization objective (1) is expressing the min-max game (the first term is tasked with maximizing the predictive capability and the second term is tasked with minimizing a feature distribution gap), $D_{KL}$ characterizes the explicit regularization of $G$, parameterized by the mixing coefficient $\lambda$.
+Thus, introducing the variance into the cost function does not decrease the degree of freedom of the model's parameter space and simultaneously leads the model to find an optimal min-max equilibrium of the bias and variance error components in Equation 5.
 Accordingly, we explored the relationship between the parameter $\lambda$ and the resulting model's error and provided experimental results in Section 4.

-Lastly, we demonstrated that the bias error component could be only minimized implicitly.
-If the morphological diversity of $\bar{P}_{x}$ is not sufficient to express the diversity of the feature representations in $Q_{x}$, the bias component becomes the prevailing component in the BVTD, which is a limitation for proposed method.
+Lastly, we demonstrated that the bias error component can only be minimized implicitly.
+If the morphological diversity of $\bar{P}$, due to limited available data, is not sufficient to express the diversity of the feature representations in $Q$ (out-of distribution generalization problem), the bias component becomes the prevailing component in the BVTD, which is a limitation for the proposed method.